 Our supply chains

 Quilter’s supply chain provides a wide range of products and services.
 These range from professional advice and business services to more operational services such as cleaning, catering and facilities support.
-As we aim to operate in an ethical manner, we expect the same of our suppliers.
+We aim to operate in an ethical manner and we expect the same of our suppliers.

 Our central supplier management process takes a risk based approach and includes a risk assessment of new suppliers based on the nature and value of the product or service being procured.
 As part of the vetting process, we require suppliers, in certain sectors or delivering certain services, to confirm that they have policies and training in place or follow standards designed to avoid slavery.